Governance

 The Group aims to meet Shareholders, prospective shareholders and other interested parties, immediately after the Interim and Final Announcements as recommended and organised by its Nominated Broker.
 The Chairman is available to shareholders throughout the year and, subject to any rules regarding confidential information, is able to discuss the strategic direction of the Group.

 The Board is acutely aware of its responsibility to ensure that there is no false market in the Group’s shares and to ensure the market is properly informed of changes in expectations and significant events in a timely way.
-The last 2 years have witnessed severe challenges for most businesses and especially in the sectors the Group operates in.
+The last few years have witnessed severe challenges for most businesses and especially in the sectors the Group operates in.
 These significant challenges are manifested in the ability to forecast and manage expectations in the short term as our customers struggle to keep their projects on track and their commitments and orders to us to the agreed upon schedules.
 Some of these unforeseeable activities remain beyond the control of the Group.

 Principle 3